ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 ## Deployment Scripts
 ### Screencast

-#### 1. Instructions to run deploy.yml
+### Instructions to Run Ansible Playbook (deploy.yml)
 * The user should login to VCL using their NCSU credentials.
-* To access the VCL repositories, enter the following command: **ssh 'UNITY_ID' @ 'IP ADDRESS' **
-* Move to the respective repository using the following command: **cd /home/anaray23/ansible-files**
+* Move to the respective repository within the Team 24 VCL instance using the following command: **cd /home/anaray23/ansible-files**
 * Once the directory location has changed, run the deployment scripts using the following command: **ansible-playbook deploy.yml --extra-vars @secrets.yml --ask-vault-pass**

 Link to the screencast: